-Each new release charts new territory as software developers try to address new technologies to keep up with the latest trends, and Android has released a slew of different version over the years.
-The most recent version, Marshmallow, was just released, is sure to have some security problems.
+Each release charts new territory as software developers try to address new technologies to keep up with the latest trends, and Android has released a slew of different version over the years.
+The most recent version, Nougat, was just released, and is sure to have some security problems.

 The latest update was released to patch some past security problems, but you can expect others to surface.
 Such is the nature of software.
 Many users who haven’t had the chance to upgrade yet are still using Lollipop, which was riddled with bugs and performance problems, some of them impacting your device’s security.

 Nougat patched and addressed many of these problems, but it has its fair share of issues as well.
 Another problem that users frequently face is finding the best VPN client for Android.
 Being that it is the most popular mobile operating system in the world, more developers write applications on Android than any other platform.

 Unfortunately, not all developers were created equally.
 Some applications are horrible, some are mediocre, and a rare few are spectacular.
 When you pay for a VPN or other security services, you want to get your money’s worth.

 Few things in life are more irritating than paying for a service only to discover that it doesn’t work as well as it was advertised.
 To help expedite the process of finding the best VPN client for Android, we have put together a list of the top five such providers.
 But first let’s take a look at one of the top reasons users need security services on Android in the first place.

 Most people don’t think twice when they use public Wi-Fi.
 For any of you that have phone plans with monthly data restrictions, a Wi-Fi hotspot is your best friend.
 By using public Wi-Fi as opposed to your provider’s network, you can circumvent monthly data limits, but doing so introduces security problems.
 Whether you are using Wi-Fi in an airport, coffee shop, or other public location, you have no idea who else is connected to the network you are using.